 Call NHS 111 or your GP surgery

-if you think your family may have been exposed to someone with meningitis
+if you are concerned that you or someone you know has been exposed to someone with meningitis

 References